maxbucknell/eisenhardt/README.md

 Eisenhardt comes with a command, `eisenhardt fix-permissions` to set permissions as described above.
 It is unusual to have permissions troubles following this pattern.

-### Debian

-Eisenhardt is based on Alpine Linux.
-Having small containers is a good idea for a few different reasons, but mostly it's just good fun and takes up a laughably small amount of space on my computer.

-However, there are a few issues with PHP compatibility.
-The one I hit is described in this Magento issue.
-It can be fixed as described in the ticket, but if you don't want to do that, or just don't feel comfortable with Alpine, Debian based containers are totally supported.

-To run the Magento application with Debian, pass the `--use-debian` flag to `eisenhardt start`.
-To run a one-off console command (such as `setup:static-content:deploy`) on a Debian container, pass `--use-debian` as a flag to `eisenhardt run`.

-These will tell Eisenhardt to use the special Debian versions of the `maxbucknel/php` images.

 ## To Do